 mij,2010=total of migrants living in district j coming from origin districts i in 2010total of populations in origin districts i in 2010×100 (2)

-Then we perform the natural logarithm of the value as follows.
+Then, we perform the natural logarithm of the value as follows.

 Lnmigration network=Ln(mij,2010+0.0001) (3)

 where m is the migration network in percent.
 The natural logarithmic specification describes the assumption of decreasing marginal utility from the migration network variable (Nowotny and Pennerstorfer, 2019).
-Thus an increase in m has a smaller effect on the probability of selecting a migration destination as the network size increases.
+Thus, an increase in m has a smaller effect on the probability of selecting a migration destination as the network size increases.
 Adding 0.0001 to the m value aims to avoid losing observations because the value 0 is not defined in logarithms.

 We perform a robustness check by measuring the migration network using the stock of previous migrants adopted from Nowotny and Pennerstorfer (2019) research.
 To distinguish the migration network variable from equation (3), we then mention it as Network.